 In the US under the secrecy paradigm (where privacy is consigned to the private sphere), privacy is severely limited in public.
-For example, the third party doctrine holds that once information has been voluntarily given to third parties, you can no longer reasonably expect to have privacy with regard to that information.
+For example, the third-party doctrine holds that once information has been voluntarily given to third parties, you can no longer reasonably expect to have privacy with regard to that information.
 As Skinner-Thompson explains, this means that minorities can be severely disadvantaged; for example, when someone shares information within a certain context and then is no longer entitled to legal protection.
-This is exacerbated once more data is gathered (by state and companies alike) and thus becomes public.
+This is exacerbated once more data are gathered (by state and companies alike) and thus become public.

 The expressive goal of privacy is exemplified by the person who wears a hoodie or mask to shield their identity and body.
 This person might be engaged in a form of expressive resistance to the surveillance regime – and in that way ‘performs’ privacy.
 Performative privacy draws out the invisible (state) power structures and exposes surveillance.
 At the same time, performative privacy serves autonomy through the act of expression.
 In the same way, obfuscation technologies, such as TrackMeNot or Tor, protest against online surveillance.
 Privacy as a form of expression then may put privacy within the scope of free speech (the First Amendment in the US) and thus be provided with more protection.
 It would, for example, provide a rebuttal for companies like Clearview AI that rely on the First Amendment while at the same time scraping the internet for images to use in their facial recognition software.
 Viewing such acts as performative privacy also furthers anti-subordination goals.
 By resisting surveillance, people assert their existence within the public sphere and so reclaim that space.
 As anti-subordination has received the protection of the courts, this conception would increase privacy protection.
 Skinner-Thompson then argues that information disclosed by the state often threatens further subordination of marginalized groups or beliefs.
 He suggests that informational privacy should specifically protect intimate and political information as those types of information are more likely to result in material consequences, such as discrimination.